mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2024/0701_2024-1q-retrospective.md

 If you liked it, please subscribe to our [feed](/feed/), and follow us on [X](https://x.com/MamezouDev) and [Bluesky](https://bsky.app/profile/mamezoudev.bsky.social).
 We also introduce notable articles from this site and events related to Mamezou on [Facebook](https://www.facebook.com/mamezou.jp).
 We are also on [note](https://note.com/mamezou_info).

-Thank you for your continued support of the Mamezou Developer Site.
+Thank you for your continued support of the Mamezou Developer Portal.